This post may contain affiliate links. Please see my full disclosure policy for details.

-I better not do my makeup too well because when I’m traveling I normally look like crap and if they need to find me they won’t recognize me in the photo.
+I better not do my makeup too well because when I’m traveling, usually look like crap, and if they need to find me, they won’t recognize me in the photo.

-Shit, should I wear a necklace in this photo, then make sure to wear it when I’m traveling so if they can’t ID me they can at least match my necklace to the photo?
+Shit, should I wear a necklace in this photo, then make sure to wear it when I’m traveling so, if they can’t ID me, they can at least match my jewelry to the photo?

 Yes, readers, this has been my mind since becoming a mother.

-My brain is constantly coming up with these hypothetical situations and demanding me to figure them out on the spot.
+My brain is continually coming up with these hypothetical situations and demanding me to figure them out on the spot.
 I worry a lot, and over plan for those “just in case” situations.